gentleman-turk/chow-chow/README.md

 [Relish] provides "better error message for Hapi.js Joi validation."

 However, in large scale applications managing the individual route [validate] [failAction] functions can become tedious.
 Even though a common object may be defined in the hapi server's route configuration, this only facilitates common messages.
-If you need to have a message that reads "optional" instead of "required", there is not way to initialze every route with that option.
+If you need to have a message that reads "optional" instead of "required", there is not way to initialize every route with that option.

 ## Problem Example